pabtomas/dotfiles/mana/doc/02_keywords.md

       - id: 'create_alpine'
         description: 'pull the latest official Dockerhub Alpine image and create a container from'
     ```
     We added the `virtual` attribute.
 By default this attribute is `false`.
-When `true`, it means this rule can not be executed directly and its description will not be visible in the help Rodeo message.
+When `true`, it means this rule can not be executed directly and its description will not be visible in the help Mana message.
 It can be very useful when you want to reuse a tasks between other rules without the possibility of direct execution.

 # `filters`